Acupuncture: What is it?

 Acupuncture, an interesting combination of science, art, and medicine, still lacks concrete detail on how it works in Western medicine Terms.

-The body and its ailments were simply represented from a Traditional Eastern perspective as an imbalance or blockage in the constant energy flow surrounding our corporeal body.
+Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
 Acupuncture was utilised as a gentle method to mechanically clear or stimulate these sluggish points of activity.
 This done by locating precisely the points on the body where the energy flowed closest to the surface.
-These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
-This encourages the area to recover and return to its normal state.
+Manipulation of these points allowed the energy to move more easily again, bringing a new lease of life back to the area or affected system, thus encouraging the diseased area or system to recover and regain its normal function.

 Book Your Appointment With An Experienced Acupuncturist